-In this article, we profile the top 10 online agriculture associate’s degree programs of 2021.
+In this article, we profile the top 10 online agriculture associate’s programs.

-To become an agricultural technician and assist food scientists in laboratories or other settings, one must earn an agriculture degree.
+To become an agricultural technician, one must earn an agriculture degree.
 For entry-level positions, an associate’s degree is required.
 Since employers value work experience and training, earning a degree while working can be useful.
-Thankfully, online agriculture associate’s degree programs are available from accredited and affordable colleges and universities.
+Thankfully, online associate’s degree options in sustainable agriculture are available.
+Several of these are offered from accredited and affordable colleges and universities.

 We reviewed approximately 40 colleges and universities that offered online agricultural degrees.
-Our focus was on online agriculture associate’s degree programs.
+Our focus was on online associate’s degree programs in the agriculture education field.
 Selection criteria was based on accreditation and raw affordability.
-We gathered information from the National Center for Education Statistics (NCES College Navigator) and verified accreditation on the school’s website.
-We then selected programs that cost less than $16,500 per year and ranked them according to raw affordability.
+We gathered information from the National Center for Education Statistics (NCES College Navigator).
+Then, we verified accreditation on the school’s website.
+Finally we selected programs that cost less than $16,500 per year and ranked them according to raw affordability.

-Below is our list of the top 10 online agriculture associate’s degree programs of 2021.
+Below is our list of the top 10 online associate’s in agriculture degree programs.

 #10 – University of Massachusetts